 - ALWAYS FORGIVE.
 This is easier said than done, of course!
-But letting go of previous pains or arguments and focusing on the conflict as the problem (and not your partner as the problem) is a great way to start the process of forgiveness!
+But try letting go of previous pains or arguments and focusing on the conflict as the problem.
+It’s a great way to start the process of forgiveness!

 - CELEBRATE THE GOOD.
 Every couple is guilty of forgetting to do this.
-Even something as simple as writing a thank-you note to your partner when they fill a need is a great way to grow and bond with each other!
+Even something as simple as writing a thank-you note to your partner is a great way to bond!

 - BE GENEROUS.
 This is not financial generosity, but generosity with who you are, the energy you have, and what you give to your love.
-A balanced relationship is not where each is giving 50%, but where both are giving 100% of their effort to each other.
+A balanced relationship is not where each is giving 50%, but where both are giving 100%.

 - ENCOURAGE ONE ANOTHER.
 This may not happen as frequently as most couples wish, but a “thank you,” “I’m proud of you,” or “You were great when…” can totally transform a relationship.

 Don’t let Valentine’s Day be the one day a year you think through how you can love your spouse the best.
 Choose to do at least one thing every day to put a smile on your partner’s face, and see just how far it will take you!

 ***If you or someone you know is in an abusive relationship, contact the National Hotline for Domestic Abuse.
 At this link, you can access a private chat with someone who can help you 24/7.
 If you fear your computer or device is being monitored, call the hotline 24/7 at: 1−800−799−7233.
 For a clear understanding of what defines an abusive relationship, click here.***